 National strategy and government contact

-The Directorate Animal Production at the Department of Agriculture, Forestry and Fisheries (DAFF) is responsible for the evaluation of new breeds and the regulation of the activities of breed societies and registration authorities.
+The Directorate Animal Production at the Department of Agriculture, Land Reform and Rural Development (DALRRD) is responsible for the evaluation of new breeds and the regulation of the activities of breed societies and registration authorities.
 Application forms to register for the above can be found at www.daff.gov.za.
 Regulations pertaining to Animal Improvement are published in the Animal Improvement Act, 1998 (Act 62 of 1998).
 The Act is administered by the Directorate.

 - Directorate: Animal Production – 012 319 7493 / 7597